It’s a good question every sales person should ask ( before their sales manager does ).

 We’ve been working with clients in training and coaching sessions to help people review their order pipelines, and close their prioritised orders before the end of the year.

-They are practical sessions, full of depth and learning about real world lessons from the reality of sales activity in their market place.
+They are practical sessions, full of depth and learning about real world lessons about the reality of sales activity in their market place.
 Critically, we focus on clear action plans going forward.

 Prioritising is key; focusing time and energy on the most important sales opportunities that will move you towards your overall business objectives (and these might not be the largest orders).